lahoffm/aclu-bail-reform/data/to_test/README.md

-Webscraper output files go here for data validation testing.
+CSV files go here so data validator can test them.